Join us for Admission Shadow-a-Student Day

 Laura Clay joined SAS as Dean of Students in 2016.
 She is a career teacher with experience in diverse academic environments.
 She previously taught AP World History, Honors World History, Non-Western History, Civic and Economics, and middle school social studies at Ronald W. Reagan High School, Salem Academy, Atkins Middle School, and Clemmons Middle School, all in Winston-Salem, N.C.
 She received several teacher of the year awards.
 Dean Clay has also coached college and high school varsity field hockey, high school lacrosse, middle school volleyball and track, and was named North Carolina Field Hockey High School Association Central Conference Coach of the Year in 2015.
 She coaches middle school girls’ basketball at SAS.

 Dean Clay holds a M.L.S. from University of North Carolina at Greensboro and a B.A. in History and Social Studies Education from Pfeiffer University.
-She and her son, an SAS student, live on campus.
+She and her family live on campus.